 What is ‘Love Boat’?

-This slang term can be traced back to the 1960s and has been used to describe various illicit and addictive substances over the years.
-‘Love Boat’ also goes by several different names, including ‘Purple Rain,’ ‘Water,’ and ‘Fry,’ and has repeatedly made headlines because of how it causes its user to act.
+This slang term can be traced back to the 1960s and has described various illicit and addictive substances over the years.
+‘Love Boat’ also goes by several different names, including ‘Purple Rain,’ ‘Water,’ and ‘Fry,’ and has repeatedly made headlines because it causes its user to act.
 But what exactly is this drug, and why has it been popping up so inconsistently over the years?
-This drug can be a combination of three distinct things:
+This drug can be a combination of three specific things:

 - A tobacco cigarette or marijuana cigarette dipped in liquid PCP.